nicholasdehnen/tapfix-userstudy-ios/README.md

 This repository contains the main application source code, as well as all supporting resources (images and other assets).

 #### TapFix/
-This folder houses the core app implementation, which follows the Model-View-ViewModel pattern.
+This folder contains the core app implementation, which is implemented in Swift/SwiftUI and follows the Model-View-ViewModel pattern.
 It is organized into several subdirectories:

 - **models/**
   Contains data model definitions that structure: